Rosneft expansion thwarted by U.S. veto on Morgan Stanley deal

 Earlier in the day, the company said it had met a $7 billion loan repayment, partially easing fears among investors that Western sanctions could prompt mass defaults.

-(Additional reporting by Zlata Garasyuta and Katya Golubkova in Moscow and Lauren LaCapra in New York)
+(Additional reporting by Zlata Garasyuta and Katya Golubkova in Moscow and Lauren LaCapra in New York; Editing by Thomas Grove, Jane Merriman and David Goodman)